The LPW Online Book Club is our latest initiative, exclusive for our members.

-We’re giving you two weeks to read the play, and then discussion will start at lunchtime (1pm) on Friday 20 October 2017.
+Discussion will start on Wednesday 30 May at 7.30pm.
 Don’t worry if you haven’t finished the play by then, we’ll be starting at the beginning with our discussion, so there will still be a lot that you can get out of it.

 However, we can’t be held liable for any spoilers, so if this is something that will bother you, probably best to finish the play before the book club starts.

-We’ll be discussing the play in the Facebook Group throughout the rest of the month of October, so if there’s a question or a topic you want to explore with a group of writers, this is the perfect opportunity.
+We’ll be leaving the discussion on the play open on the Facebook Group, so if there’s a question or a topic you want to explore with a group of writers, this is the perfect opportunity.